lancemonotone/theme-n1/wp-content/plugins/url-params/readme.txt

 Starting in the [WordPress 4.2.3 security auto-update](https://make.wordpress.org/core/2015/07/23/changes-to-the-shortcode-api/), you can no longer include shortcodes in HTML attributes.
 Previous to this WordPress update, you could set a field value like this: `<input type="text" name="firstname" value="[urlparam param='FirstName']">`.
 Now you have to set it like this: `<input type="text" name="firstname" [urlparam attr="value" param='FirstName']>` or  `[urlparam htmltag="input" type="text" name="firstname" attr="value" param="FirstName" /]`.
 If you are still using this shortcode the old way, unfortunately, WordPress simply won't process the shortcode and will return the full shortcode text unprocessed.

+To prevent unprivileged users (like Contributors) from using this shortcode to have privileged users (like Admins) accidentally execute arbitrary javascript via HTML attributes (like `onclick`, `onmouseover`, etc), html tags and attributes are sanitized.

+If you do need have a need to set certain sanitized tags or attributes, at your own risk, you can manually allow these from the URL Params options page under Settings.

 == Changelog ==

+* 2.5: Released 4/20/2023 Security update to sanitize keys, attributes, and output tags.
+Added options page for custom tags and attributes.
+Special thanks to the Security Research team @ Automattic for the responsible disclosure and testing!
+* 2.4: Released 3/1/2023.
+Security update to patch against setting javascript event attributes (like `onclick`, `onmouseover`, etc)
 * 2.3: Released 1/21/2022.
 Bumped Tested Version to WordPress 5.8.3
 * 2.2: Released 6/27/2019.
 Bumped Tested Version to WordPress 5.2.2
 * 2.1: Released 8/19/2015.
 Patched to make backwards compatible with PHP <5.3 where anonymous functions aren't yet supported.